 - Enjoy recreational activities on the water.
 The region is rich with lakes and rivers, including the Great Salt Lake, the largest salt water lake in the Western Hemisphere and largest natural lake in the United States west of the Mississippi River.

 - Tee off at one of the area's scenic golf courses.

-activities to keep you busy throughout the year.
+communities offer other activities to keep you busy throughout the year.